 Proper ECU calibration can account for almost any difference in intake size, design, or calibration, so if you have an ECU map that is specifically designed for a particular intake system, you are all set.

 For this reason we highly recommend choosing your intake systems carefully, and we definitely suggest installing an ECU calibration that is specifically designed for the intake system you have selected.
 We've tested all the intake systems we sell, and for the most part they have a minor, if any, effect on air/fuel metering.
 We STILL suggest that you install a pre-made or custom-made ECU map after installing ANY of these intake systems, to be sure the ECU is precisely calibrated for the intake system.
-Currently there are pre-made ECU maps available for the Cobb SF intake for all models, and for the AEM intake for 2008-2014 WRX and STI.
+Currently there are pre-made Cobb Accessport maps available for the Cobb SF intake for all high-performance models.
+You can run other brand intake systems, but you MUST have a custom ECU map made for the intake system you choose.

 Next: Cat-Back Exhaust Systems